 Curricular Practical Training (CPT) allows a lawful F-1 student to engage in "alternate work/study, internship, cooperative education or any other type of required internship or practicum experience in their field of study."
 A student may choose to receive wages or academic credit for this experience.
-CPT MUST be an integral part of the student academic work.
-For questions and/or meetings concerning Curricular Practical Training (CPT), contact Amie Limon: email@example.com
+CPT MUST be an integral part of the student academic work and requires a signed cooperative agreement from your employer.
+For questions and/or meetings concerning Curricular Practical Training (CPT), contact Amie Limon: firstname.lastname@example.org

 Employment Authorization Under Severe Economic Hardship

 Only students whose financial situation has changed unexpectedly and/or beyond their control may apply for Economic Hardship.
 Applicable Examples: loss of financial aid, unexpected loss of sponsorship (partial or total), substantial fluctuations in the value of currency or exchange rates, large increases in tuition, medical bills, living costs, and/or other substantial unexpected expenses.
 When processing a request to Employmnet Authorization under Severe Economic Hardship conditions, contact Amie Limon: email@example.com

 Temporary employment for practical training that is directly related to the student's major area of study and commensurate with the degree level.
 In most cases, students request Optional Practical Training duaring their last semester prior to graduate; or during their last semester while writing the thesis.
 When processing an Optional Practical Training (OPT) request, contact Amie Limon: firstname.lastname@example.org